LinkedSoftwareDependencies/Article-Reproducability-short/content/conclusion.md

 which allows the answering of such questions as
 <q>Which experiments made use of this benchmark?</q>

-Semantic description can serve many more roles in addition to identifying and describing software configurations.
+Semantic descriptions can serve many more roles in addition to identifying and describing software configurations.
 Since the descriptions are exact and machine-readable, an automated [dependency injection](cite:citesAsAuthority DependencyInjection) framework